The Oprah Winfrey Show: Final episodes

-The final episode of The Oprah Winfrey Show aired on Wednesday, May 25, 2011.
+The final episode of The Oprah Winfrey Show aired on May 25, 2011.
 It was preceded by a two-part farewell special recorded at the United Center in Chicago in front of an audience of 13,000.
 The two-part show featured appearances by Aretha Franklin, Tom Cruise, Stevie Wonder, Patti LaBelle, Beyoncé, Tom Hanks, Maria Shriver, Will Smith, and Madonna.
 Several hundred graduates of Morehouse College who were the recipients of Oprah's Oprah Winfrey Scholarship also attended to thank Oprah and pledge their future support of the scholarship program.
 The final episode was a smaller affair, recorded in the usual recording studio.
 Winfrey spent most of the finale thanking the show's staff and her fans.

 She finished the show in tears.
 The finale was marked by viewing parties across the US, and the episode was also shown in movie theaters.
 The episode received the show's highest rating in 17 years.

 After the show's final episode, reruns of Oprah remained available to air until September 2011, by which point individual stations had selected other syndicated or local programs to fill the show's timeslot.
 Several stations that had carried the show in the 4:00 p.m. timeslot began carrying local news programs at that time, with a handful of stations debuting these newscasts the day after the final episode aired; as a result, the show's final months of reruns did not air in the normal timeslot in some areas.